chibiboba/JS-120/Exam/Specifics Study Guide.md

   - are functions that create and return objects of a particular type.
     - **Type** means an object with a particular set of methods and properties.
   - Each invocation of the factory function specifies the differences between the objects with arguments.
+  - One **object factory** can reuse another object factory by mixing the object returned by another factory function into itself by using `Object.assign`.

 - Advantages of factory function